-The children learn about other countries and cultures through “Unit Studies”, wherein a particular country or continent is concentrated on over a period of time.
-Elements of the culture being studied are brought in to supplement other subject areas and heighten interest (cross curriculum).
+The children learn about other countries and cultures through Unit Studies that concentrate on a particular country or continent over a period of time.
+Elements of the culture being studied are brought in to supplement other subject areas and heighten interest across subjects.
 Materials for sorting and counting small objects are chosen because of their association with the unit of study.
 The children learn about biomes existing around the world through a variety of cultural studies.
 The class may study the ocean, discovering its properties and examining its animals as an entire unit study or may examine the oceans in context to more specific subject areas such as the moon, weather patterns, or as a resource for a fishing culture.
-Biomes such as the desert, tundra, rain forests, or mountainous regions may be discovered when studying these subjects specifically or when addressed through the study of a continent or country and it's related geography.
-Topics such as the equator, continent names, ocean names, and the location on the globe of countries students families hail from are also introduced.
+Biomes such as the desert, tundra, rain forests, or mountainous regions may be discovered when studying these subjects specifically or when addressed through the study of a continent or country and its related geography.
+Topics such as the equator, continent names, ocean names, and the location of countries that students families hail from are also introduced.
 Children learn about community helpers through visits from the fire department and the sheriff's office.
 They learn that they are in Gainesville, in the state of Florida, in the United States of America.
-They also learn from a variety of cultural presenters who are invited when studying specific countries or occupations.
+They also learn from a variety of cultural presenters when studying specific countries or occupations.
 While learning about the human body a heart specialist may be invited to speak.
 While learning about families grandparents from different cultures may be invited for the morning.
-While learning about local farms a calf may be brought in so the students can experience the animal first hand.
+While learning about local farms a calf may be brought in so the students can experience the animal firsthand.
 Invitations to speakers for special holidays and community events are often extended to expand childrens' interest and knowledge in a subject area.
 Families of enrolled students are invited to share their cultural holidays with the class, encouraging acceptance and respect of varied celebrations.

 Preschool and Preschool/Kindergarten (ages 3-6)

 The elementary cultural curriculum is centered on the Five Great Lessons.
 These “Great Lessons” are designed to capture the spirit and imagination of the students, impressing upon them the vastness and wonder of our universe.
-They provide a foundation for our exploration of history, geography, science, measurement and human culture.
+They provide a foundation for our exploration of history, geography, science, measurement, and human culture.
 The Great Lessons initially tell stories of history; from the creation of the universe to the timeline of life.
 The later lessons introduce students to the history of writing and math.
 From these impressionistic lessons we delve into the study of geography.
 We explore and research physical and political geography topics such as land forms, the layers and composition of the earth, flags, resources, economics, and cartography.
 Further study of the biosphere and habitats tie into our work involving the universal needs of humans and cultural traditions throughout the world.

 Cultural studies are the heart of the upper elementary curriculum.
 We emphasize the interconnectedness between the social and natural sciences, mathematics, and language arts, as they are all expressions of the human struggle to understand the world around us.
 In upper elementary the students approach cultural studies in grade level instruction groupings.
-The fourth grade studies Florida History through an interactive program, History Alive.
+The fourth grade studies Florida History through an interactive program, History Alive!
 History classes meet twice a week.
-The fifth grade uses History Alive to study United States History.
+The fifth grade uses History Alive! to study United States History.

-6 th Grade Ancient World History
+6th Grade Ancient World History

-7 th & 8th Grade Civics and American History (Year A)
+7th & 8th Grade Civics and American History (Year A)

-7 th & 8th Grade World Cultures and Geography (Year B)
+7th & 8th Grade World Cultures and Geography (Year B)